 The Opperman History Travel Fund supports graduate and undergraduate majors who take a history course that travels as part of the course of study.
 Preference is given for international travel, which will receive a scholarship of $1000; if there are no qualified international applicants in a given year, an award of $500 will be given for a domestic travel course in the summer.
 One award will be made for a course taken over winter term break, with applications due November 30th; a second award of $500 is available for a summer term class, with applications due February 15th.
 Students must have a minimum GPA of 3.0, if undergraduate, and 3.5, if a graduate student and have completed one semester at Eastern Michigan.
 Applications for the Hill/Wittke/Opperman travel scholarships are available here; one application can be used to apply for all three.

 Pamela Graves Scholarship for Study in the United Kingdom and Ireland

 Created in memory of Professor Pamela Graves, this scholarship is to award $1500 a year to one undergraduate student with the intent to fund study abroad in England, Scotland, Ireland, or Wales, covering the costs of travel to and from the British Isles and other incidental expenses unique to studying abroad.
 Students must have demonstrated financial need.
 Preference will be given to students interested in women's history; GPA is not considered in awarding this scholarship, and students merely must be in good standing (2.0).
 The applications are due February 15th; if no scholarship is awarded at that time, a second round of applications will be accepted October 15th for the winter term.
 Applications for study abroad in the 2014-2015 are available here.

 Opperman History Research Fund

 The Opperman History Research Fund supports graduate or undergraduate students with a grant of up to $2000 for these students to travel to archives for extended research.
 Students must have a minimum GPA of 3.0, if undergraduate, and 3.5, if a graduate student and have completed one semester at Eastern Michigan.
-Applications will be due March 15th.
+Applications will be late in the winter term.
 Speak with the faculty member overseeing your research for more details.